 Liquor and solo woman traveler

-A bottle of beer had me beautifully tipsy after a hard day of trek to Taktsang monastery.
+A bottle of beer had me beautifully tipsy after a hard day of a trek to Taktsang monastery.
 While I was half-way through my bottle of beer, the restaurant (I think Peljorling it was) announced that it was due to close in 10 minutes.
 I glugged the rest of it down, but it is only after I stood up to leave that I realized that walking 250 meters back to the hotel was going to take much, much longer that night.

 It was 10:15pm, and totally dead silent streets with cops all around.
 While I staggered on my way back with one step at a time, not ONCE did I feel unsafe.
+It was just the cops and me, both looking at each other with a “yes?”.

-The central of the town is best explored on the foot because it is just two streets running parallel to each other.
+The center of the town is best explored on the foot because it is just two streets running parallel to each other.
 Other than this, for local transport, you can hire taxis for approximately Nu.2000/day.

 If you are travelling solo, then I suggest that you hitchhike, like I did.
 Bhutan is one of the most hitchhike-friendly countries in this world.
 For other places, you can try to book taxis by sharing expense with other tourists who might be travelling solo or in groups of two/three.
 A Bhutanese taxi driver will not entertain even single person more than four people in the car, as it is not permitted by law.